 The global pandemic is precipitating changes in how we work, do business, and deliver goods and services.
 Isolation is hindering social interactions, as well as business connections.
 The traditional methods of interacting with customers, partners, vendors, and the public have been challenged like never before.
 The time is ripe to imagine what the 2025 customer experience expectations will look like.

 When reaching out, customers expect service and solutions, courtesy and respect, competence and value, and the overall need to be understood in a timely manner.
-Technology has evolved in ways that allow businesses to deliver products and services over multiple channels, various formats, at the speed of light (hello Amazon Prime).
+Technology has evolved in ways that allow businesses to deliver products and services over multiple channels, various formats, at the speed of light.
+Many companies take advantage of those benefits, such as Amazon Prime.
 Smart and augmented CRM systems can integrate AI and ML tools to deliver new features and advantages.

-If they were all the rage in the mid-90s, loyalty programs have had to reinvent themselves to keep delivering the same return on investment.
+To keep delivering the same return on investment, loyalty programs have had to reinvent themselves since the mid-90s .
 Retaining customers or ensuring their ongoing support goes well beyond the mail-order gift or the exclusive shopping time; it’s now critical to leverage technology to get closer to customers and to optimize cross-sell opportunities.
 The same goes for rigid service catalogs; customers want, need, and expect more than menu options A, B, or C.

 Customers find information, reviews, and options online before engaging with businesses, and it is risky to stick with the same product or service offer; a customer in need of a slightly customized product might choose another provider to meet their need if you don’t.
 There is tremendous value in broadening the service catalog to cater to more knowledgeable and market-savvy consumers.